May 12, 2026

 Build a culture of visible quality

 Formalize your organization’s quality values.
-Prepare your leadership to demonstrate their commitment during audits—no longer just through signatures, but through observable behaviors and ESG metrics.
+Prepare your leadership to demonstrate its commitment during audits—not just through signatures, but through observable behaviors and ESG indicators.

 ⚡ Don't wait for the official announcement